linode/docs/docs/guides/websites/cms/cpanel/install-configure-cpanel-akamai/index.md

 Here are some of the advantages of cPanel and WHM:

-- It is easy to install and widely-used.
+-   It is easy to install and widely used.
 -   It is optimized for web site hosting and management and includes many advanced tools. cPanel reduces management overhead and administrative complexity.
 -   The user interface is thoughtfully laid out and easy to use.
 -   cPanel is fast and responsive.
-- It contains many important and commonly-used web server components, such as a database and the PHP programming language.
+-   It contains many important and commonly used web server components, such as a database and the PHP programming language.
 -   It includes monitoring and maintenance tools.
-- The disc space and memory requirements are relatively small and reasonable in comparison to similar-complex programs.
+-   The disc space and memory requirements are relatively small and reasonable in comparison to similarly complex programs.
 -   It includes anti-virus protection.
-- It is compatible with all popular web browsers.
+-   It is compatible with all popular Web browsers.
 -   It supports third-party tools and WordPress add-ons and extensions.
 -   It features an auto-restart mechanism.
 -   It is based on Linux and considered quite stable.

-Some of the main drawbacks to cPanel are as follows:
+Some of the main drawbacks to cPanel are:

 -   It is a paid commercial service and is not open source.
 It is considered quite expensive, especially for the premium packages.
 -   It has been the target of several hacker attacks and exploits. cPanel must be vigilantly kept up-to-date to be considered secure.
 Third party tools can expose additional vulnerabilities.
 -   The application is very complex and contains a large number of options and tools that most casual users do not require.
 -   It lacks redundancy for high-availability, horizontal scaling, and load balancing.
 The absence of redundancy increases the chance of downtime.
 -   Users are locked into the cPanel environment.
 -   The interactions and division of tasks between WHM and cPanel are not always clear.
 For certain configuration tasks, users might have to skip back and forth between the two tools.
 The two interfaces are laid out differently and do not appear to be part of a common product.
 -   It is prone to data corruption and loss.
 -   It does not support many popular Linux distributions.
 It is only officially supported on Ubuntu, AlmaLinux, Rocky Linux, and Cloud Linux.
 It can be unofficially installed with varying degrees of success on other platforms.

 For more information on cPanel and WHM, see the [official documentation](https://www.cpanel.net/support/).